glenmurphy/monmon/README.md

-This is written in ES6 and works in Deno and Node with a preference for Deno; to make it work in Node, you need to add fetch support by adding "import fetch from 'node-fetch';" to the headers of some files (TODO: figure out how to do this automatically)
+This is written in ES6 and works in Deno and Node with a preference for Deno; to make it work in Node, you need to add fetch support by adding "import fetch from 'node-fetch';" to the headers of some files (TODO: figure out how to do this automatically), and replace the import statement

 To run with deno, use deno run --allow-net yourscript.js where yourscript.js contains code like the above